What is right? What is wrong?

 - Loaning and lending money is a very difficult test for a lot of relationships.
 It’s not easy to lend money; and for some, it’s not that simple to ask for loans, either.
 But when you really need the cash, don’t be proud — just admit the fact, and make a clear commitment when to pay back.
 And fulfill it.
 Then avoid situations that make you need a loan in the first place (unless of course, it’s due to medical and other valid emergencies).
 As for the lender — it’s nice to be generous, but don’t stretch yourself too thin, either.
 If you don’t have extra cash to lend, don’t!
 And if you don’t trust the person… well, you don’t need to make excuses either.

 However, there are some very obvious pointers for correctitude that applies to most, if not all, situations.
+Again, these are just my own thoughts and are, therefore, imperfect ideas/ideals:

 - Whether you’re a boy or a girl, wearing something that reveals your underwear is socially improper.
 In a related sense, it is then your responsibility to be always conscious of what you are revealing in public.
 I appreciate those ladies who have the decency to hold their collars to their chest whenever they pick something, are bowing, or simply know that their loose collars are generously giving someone a clear view of their bra, cleavage or whatever is worth seeing there.
 Likewise with those who hold the back of their shirt or pants to avoid showing their branded underwear or butt cleavages.
 AND yes: guys, your butt cleavages are not a happy memory.